 A voter without ID will still be able to cast a provisional ballot after swearing to their identity, but must bring ID to the county board of elections within seven days.

 Voting Absentee: An absentee ballot is the printed ballot marked by an absent voter, sealed in a special envelope, and given or mailed to the municipal clerk.
 The municipal clerk ensures that each absentee ballot that is returned in a timely manner gets to the right polling place on Election Day.
 If accepted, the absentee ballot is counted as if the voter had cast the ballot in person.
 To request an absentee ballot online and by mail visit the County Board of Elections website for the county you are registered to vote in.
+You can also visit TurboVote to request an absentee ballot.

 Out-of-State Students Voting in Ohio